popopanda/vkseeder/README.md

 - VAULT_ADDR: Address of the Vault host
 - YAML_ENTRY_FILE: Path of the yml file

-Your Vault token would require the following policy:
+Your Vault token would require specified policies, for example:

 ```
 path "secret/*" {